 The hearing featured two panels of witnesses.
 Austan Goolsbee, PhD, chairman of the Council of Economic Advisors, composed the first panel, and the second panel consisted of small business owners.
 Prominent topics of the hearing included repealing the 1099 provision, repealing the medical device tax and working to implement some kind of medical liability reform.

-For more information about the hearing and to view testimony, click here.
+For more information about the hearing and to view testimony, click here (link removed).

 Senate Committee on the Judiciary

 Hearing on the Constitutionality of the Affordable Care Act